enginmanap/limonEngine-docs/docs/ExtendingByAPI/APIFundamentals.rst

 Sound
 =====

 The audio backend is OpenAL with a dedicated audio thread.
-Supported formats are OGG and WAV.
+The only supported format is WAV.

 Placing and Controlling Sounds
 ------------------------------